 And here’s the part I want to say clearly: dark skin can pull off colors that would look completely unhinged on lighter skin tones.
 That’s not a problem.
 That’s the whole advantage.
 The colors that look “too much” on someone else are usually the ones that look exactly right on you.

 My forever starting point.
-Not because it’s safe — coral is warmer and more orange than people expect, it’s not really a safe color — but because I have never seen it fail on dark skin.
+Not because it’s safe but because I have never seen it fail on dark skin.

 That middle ground between orange and pink does something specific.
 Undertones come out.
 The whole hand looks more alive.

-The one thing: get a true coral with a warm orange base.
+The one thing: get a true coral with a deep pink base.
 Not salmon.
 Not peachy-pink.
 Those are different and they don’t do the same thing.
 Gold jewelry on top and you’re completely done.

 Orange on dark skin is either Halloween or “where did you just come back from.”
 Tangerine is firmly the second one.